The Sacred Calendar of The Maya

-At the end of their journey, each deity set his burden down and the one next in line “assumed the burden” and carried it forward.
-On and on, virtually forever, the same deities representing many cycles, repeated their journeys, even to the present day.
+At the end of their journey, each calendar deity set his burden down and the one next in line “assumed the burden” and carried it forward.
+On and on, virtually forever, the same deities representing many cycles, repeated their journeys—and the occurrences associated with them— to the present day.

 Kings didn’t just “end” the cycles.
 They “replanted” or “repeated” them, in the sense that they actively tended to (as one tends a garden; chabi, “to do a cornfield” in Maya) the periods to ensure their proper coming and going.
 The word tzutz (end, complete) points to the idea that the passing of a k’atun (20-year period) is one stage in a sequence of many such passings in the past and the future.
 When a Maya king “completed” a period, he was participating in a long chain of similar kinds of transactions, stretching far back as one could imagine.
 Time and human action are but a part of a larger cyclical structure with inherent repetitions.
 Kings didn’t “end” time in their rituals.
 Using a basic agricultural metaphor, they perpetuated it through replanting.
 They were the bodily manifestation of the time periods.

 David Stuart, Author, The Order Of Days: The Maya World and the Truth About 2012

 They renewed on this day (The First of Pop) all the objects which they made use of, such as plates, vessels, stools, mats, and old clothes, and the stuffs with which the wrapped up their idols.
 They swept out their houses, and the sweepings and the old utensils they threw out on the waste heap outside of town; and no one, even he in need of it, touched it.